VMBlakelock/bouquetblooms/README.md

 ### Strategy

 - BouquetBlooms is an e commerce website.
 It allows users to purchase a service.
-  This service in in the form of a subscription.
+- This service is in the form of a subscription.
+- The subscription is a one time payment and the service is then dispensed monthly by the retailer.
-- It features the 3 core languages of web development HTML, CSS and Javascript, as well as Python and Django.
+- The site features the 3 core languages of web development HTML, CSS and Javascript, as well as Python and Django.
 - The project uses a ...................... database.
 - There is a clear brand to the site that draws users and entices further interaction.
-- Users who discover BouquetBlooms, ........................
+- Users who discover BouquetBlooms, love flowers and are excited to use the service.
-- BouquetBlooms has the potential of not only being a content sharing site, it could potentially become a business site.
+- BouquetBlooms has the potential to become an excellent revenue generating business site.
-  Adding a few additional features and marketing the site well could mean BouquetBlooms could generate more revenues.
+  Adding additional features (blog, client reviews for example) and marketing the site well could mean BouquetBlooms could generate even more revenues.
-- During research there were other sites found that had the same 'subscription' concept, but most offered a full inventory of products.
+- During research there were other sites found that had the same 'subscription' concept, most offering a full inventory of products where as BouquetBlooms had just one subscription and one product set.

 ### Scope

-- The site was developed with the intention of allowing users to build a database of their own recipes.
+- The site was developed with the intention of allowing users to subscribe and purchase a monthly BouquetBloom.
-- The database of choice to build with was NoSQL - MongoDB.
+- The database of choice to build with was ...............
 - It was scoped to provide ease of use.
-- Needed to have the CRUD functionality.
-- Must house a home page, registration page, log in page, log out page.
+- Have minimal pages, however must house a home page, registration page, log in page, log out page.
+- Have and app that allowed users to purchase from the site.
 - Be responsive on all devices.
-- Be visually appealing that incorporated Greek culture in the front-end design.
+- Be visually appealing that incorporated the beauty of  flowers and blooms in the front-end design.

 ### Structure